-Term life insurance provides a death benefit if you die during a certain time period, or term.
+Term life insurance provides death benefits if you die during a certain time period, or term.
 If you had a 20-year term policy, you'd be covered for that 20-year span.
 After that, you'd either need to buy another policy or let your coverage lapse.

 Often, people choose term life insurance as an affordable way to help protect their loved ones during a specific, high-need time.
 One of the most common situations is the time frame when they’re raising kids.
 After 20 years, for example, your kids might be out of the house and your need for life insurance might be lower.

-As a heads up, Fabric offers term life insurance.
+Full disclosure: Fabric offers this kind of life insurance.
 You can apply online in just five minutes, without ever speaking to an insurance agent.

 Whole life insurance, also called permanent life insurance, offers coverage for your entire life.
 Its premiums include a mix of insurance and investment components.
 That investment component builds accumulated cash value that can be borrowed against or withdrawn before you pass away.